alex-gutev/generic-cl/README.md

     Returns `(NOT (EVENP A))`

+<a id="floor"></a>

 #### FLOOR

 Generic Function: `FLOOR N D`

-Returns `N`, or `N/D` if `D` is provided, rounded towards negative infinity, as the first value, and the remainder of the division if any, as the second return value.
+Performs the division `N/D` if `D` is provided, otherwise equivalent to `N/1`, and returns the result rounded towards negative infinity as the first value, and the remainder `N - result * D` as the second return value.

 Methods: